olafura/sundaydata/README.md

-[SundayData](http://github.com/olafura/sundaydata) - The Javascript Database Library that Scales and Syncs *ALPHA*
+[SundayData](http://github.com/olafura/sundaydata) - The Javascript Database Library that Scales and Syncs *BETA*
 ======================================================

 SundayData was born out of the need to handle more data that Todo list and other simple applications.